lippard661/reportnew/README.md

-This is intended for cases such as a script collecting data from a log alert for some other purpose, e.g., for collecting malicious IPs or host names, mail certificate fingerprints of connecting mail servers, etc. A sample script for mail certificate fingerprint handling and creation of macros is included, mailcert.pl.
+This is intended for cases such as a script collecting data from a log alert for some other purpose, e.g., for collecting malicious IPs or host names, mail certificate fingerprints of connecting mail servers, etc. Sample scripts for mail certificate fingerprint handling and creation of macros is included, mailcert.pl, and for pulling WiFi SSID and MAC addresses from WAX620 neighbor AP logs, wifi.pl.

 "frequency" in config file comments is not implemented; config file doesn't include an example of the within-log correlation, here is an example used for alerting on an SMTP session of concern with